Kealba: History

 In the late 1970s, a severe storm caused damage to half a dozen homes in which a number of them were completely destroyed.

 In the 1990s without any consultations with the residents, the council renamed the area bounded by Main Road East, Cowper Avenue, Errington Road and Sunshine Avenue as St Albans.
 Today the area is still known to many as Kealba, or by its original name Kealba Views.

 In the late 1990s, the land to the east of Stenson Rd was subdivided and released for sale.
 This land was marketed as 'Observatory Point' due to the views of the Brimbank Park, EJ Whitten Bridge and the Melbourne CBD.
 This is the reason for the names 'Orbital Drive', 'Meteor Rise', 'Nebula Court' and 'Pulsar Place'.
 A nearby section was subdivided afterwards hence why the name 'Henley Court' does not conform to the space theme.

 In 2011, Kealba Secondary College merged with Victoria University Secondary College.
 Due to the low number of students attending the Kealba Secondary College, the school relocated to new sites in Deer Park and Cairnlea and Kealba Secondary College was closed down.
 In 2016, the Victorian education department had deemed the site "surplus" and listed the 6.07-hectare site for sale by public tender.
 In July 2017, the local newspaper, Star Weekly, reported that the Kealba Secondary site had been sold for $24.16 million.
 In 2019, a Development Plan was submitted by the land owner for the development of the site into 218 dwellings.
 Local residents campaigned against the plan due to the overdevelopment of the site and the impact it was have on the neighbouring houses.
 The local council voted against the Development Plan which was subsequently lodged to VCAT.
 In September 2019, the application was rejected by VCAT.
 The site is currently vacant.

+Environmental issues

+Sunshine Landfill and Odour pollution

+Sunshine Landfill was operated by Barro Group and handled construction waste and shredded tyres since 2015.
+The landfill has had four underground fires burning for three years starting in 2019 which produced a smell described as "rotting carcasses" and was the result of oxygen being in contact with decomposed waste.

+EPA charged Barro Group and its three directors with several breaches of their general environmental duty which implies the need for polluters to take reasonable steps to minimise the risks to human health and the environment from their pollution.

+The penalty faced in 2022 was up to $1.8 million for the company and $360,000 for each individual director.

+Both EPA Victoria and Barro Group monitored the air quality and concluded that the long-term risk to health from the smell was low.

+Early 2023, the licence to operate the landfill, which was suspended in 2021 got cancelled by EPA and the remaining fire kept burning.